 For making two batches of biscuits I used almost a half bag of soft wheat self-rising flour!
 So make sure you have enough flour on hand.

-You can make Buttermilk Biscuits with the different variations listed at the bottom of the recipe or get creative and use blueberries (fresh or dried), craisins & nuts, poppyseeds, apples and cinnamon or any combination you like.
+You can make Buttermilk Biscuits with almost any kind of variation such as savory items like bacon, cheese, or jalapeno peppers.
+You can also add fruits like blueberries (fresh or dried), craisins & nuts, poppyseeds, apples and cinnamon or any combination you like.
 The only difficulty in this recipe is finding self-rising soft-wheat flour.
 You will find it in specialty stores and organic whole foods-type grocery stores.
 I have also used plain self-rising flour.
-This recipe originally came from Southern Living magazine, 2007.

-My favorite way to eat them is with apple butter.
+My favorite way to eat Buttermilk Biscuits is with apple butter.

 Here’s what I did.

 I used these ingredients.
 I added salt, baking soda and baking powder since I didn’t have self-rising flour.

 Measure flour, salt, baking soda and baking powder into a mixing bowl.
 Stir to combine.
 Cut butter into 1/8″ slices and toss onto flour in mixing bowl.
 Using a pastry blender press down flour into butter into butter resembles coarse meal.
 Cover mixture and refrigerate 10 minutes.

 Add buttermilk.
 If you don’t have fresh buttermilk on hand you can make your own: Measure milk into a cup measure.
 Add two-three tablespoons white vinegar.
 Allow the milk to sour on the counter while the flour is refrigerating.
 Pour buttermilk or soured milk into the flour/butter mixture.

 Stir to combine.
 Sprinkle counter top heavily with flour.
 Place biscuit dough on top.
 Sprinkle more flour on top of the biscuit dough.
 You will have to work the flour into the dough until it is not so goopy.
 Knead the dough a few times.